 In my last bike post introducing the Bianchi, I mentioned that I had turned my previous steed into a single-speed city runabout.
 Well, today I was out running an errand astride said hipster conveyance, so I thought I’d get a pic of it too.

 I love how the conversion turned out.
+The gear ratio is fine for short trips around town, optimised for short bursts, not sustained speed.
+The thing on the back wheel is just a chain tensioner.
 The flat bars are raised up by flipping the stem upside-down, so it’s actually a pretty comfortable thing to ride.
 It’s also still a very light bike, with its carbon fork and all, so it’s nippy and manoeuvrable around town.
-The old Campagnolo drive train was completely shot, and these days a gravel bike frame that won’t take disk brakes is basically unsaleable, so this is a better fate for my old Rat — even if it does mean that I now own more bicycles than the rest of the family out together!
+The old Campagnolo drive train was completely shot, and these days a gravel bike frame that won’t take disk brakes is basically unsaleable, so this is a better fate for my old Rat — even if it does mean that I now own more bicycles than the rest of the family put together!

 Appropriately enough for such a bike, what I was doing out and about was buying fresh-ground coffee from my coffee roaster.
 The shop is a couple of streets back from the square in the photo, but they have a century-old roaster, and when it’s running you can smell the coffee clear to the square!